 Fabricated from sheet steel, the stand was of very heavy construction and fitted with a "Urphen" top measuring 27.6" x 47" (700 x 1200 mm).
 The space required to house the lathe was: 53" length x 35" breadth x 50" height (1346 mm x 889 mm x 1270 mm) the approximate weight with bench and drive unit being 685 lbs.
 In 1982 the basic lathe, with motor-drive unit and stand, cost nearly £5000 - some five times as much as a contemporary Myford Super 7 to a roughly similar specification.

 Besides the screwcutting model, other versions of the lathe were offered: the DDA-102 was a semi-automatic second-operation machine, the DC-102 a plain-turning toolmaker's lathe and the DRA-102 an automatic capstan.
+Finally, a most unusual Simonet lathe, with a number of unique features and believed to be a prototype - was discovered in an old storage building at Basel (Switzerland).

 One Simonet lathe the writer handled was remarkable not only for the usual Swiss precision and superb finish, but also for its leather-upholstered seat which swung out on an ingenious mechanism from within the stand's centre section.
 When tackling very fine work sitting down to the task had long been accepted as producing the best results, though in some cases it could have interesting consequences.
 As a young boy, during the late 1950s and on a tour round the then English Steel Corporation gun-turning department, the writer was startled to see the operator of the largest lathe asleep in a wicker chair propped up on the (giant) cross-slide.
-It was explained that, as the cut took four hours to complete, the management were quite content for you to relax, providing that you neither dropped into the mechanism (and so caused a delay whilst your remains were extracted), or failed to wake up when the "tone" of the cut changed.
+It was explained that, as the cut took four hours to complete, the management were quite content for him to relax, providing that he neither dropped into the mechanism (and so caused a delay whilst the remains were extracted), or failed to wake up when the "tone" of the cut changed.
 In the latter case, an adjustment to the setting of the cutting tool was made with a 40 lb sledgehammer, kept close to hand..